The Confident Eater

 If you can’t accept change, new is going to be even more difficult.
 That is why gentle but consistent change is important.

-If we can make the change fun, bonus points!
+If you can make the change fun, bonus points!
 This may not be as difficult as you may think.
 Perhaps it’s putting a drink into a shot glass or cereal into a mug instead of a bowl.
 Or it could be taking the ice cream into the garden and adding chocolate shavings or sprinkles.

 Any change, however small, begins that movement in a new direction.
 It means you are not stuck, you are moving.
 Yes, it may be a tiny step, but any long journey begins with the first movement in the right direction.

-If you do feel stuck and would like an analysis of what’s happening or some help getting unstuck, you can contact me personally for an appointment.
+If you do feel totally stuck and would like an analysis of what’s happening or some help getting unstuck, you can contact me personally for an appointment.

-Judith, MA Cantab (Cambridge University), Post Grad Dip Psychology (Massey University), is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
+Judith, MA Cantab (Cambridge University), MSc Psychology (first-class honours), is working on a PhD, is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
 She works with 100+ families every year resolving fussy eating and returning pleasure and joy to the meal table.

 She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
-Her dream is that every child is able to approach food from a place of safety and joy, not fear.
+Her dream is that every child can approach food from a place of safety and joy, not fear.

 Learn more about Judith here: https://theconfidenteater.com/about/